prince-appiah/ms-prints/README.md

 # M & S Print
 A simple ecommerce store built in NodeJS with the Express Framework, MongoDB and HandlebarsJS.
+Built with sharp-edged technologies, this application also supports Local and Google Oauth 2.0 Strategies with Passport.js.

 ## Note
 This web application is still under development. :smile: